satc-aspiring-pi-workshop-2023/satc-aspiring-pi-workshop-2023.github.io/travel.md

 ## Booking and Reimbursement Support

-Travel costs assuaged with participation in the workshop (including airfare, hotel, etc.), meals, and other accommodations will be full covered.
-Please let us know if you need assistance in planning or arranging your travel.
-We can directly book reservations for you or assist in filing reimbursements.
+Travel costs associated with participation in the workshop (including airfare, hotel, etc.), meals, and other accommodations will be fully covered.
+Additional information regarding travel assistance, direct booking, and filing of reimbursment claims, will be forthcoming.